-OCEAN Somali community is hosting a one day conference on FGM, during the Somali Week Festival.
+OCEAN Somali community is hosting a halfday conference on FGM, during the Somali Week Festival, Friday 28 October, 2pm -5pm at Oxford House.
 The conference intends to address anxieties and miscommunications between community members and direct service providers and forms part of the pilot funded by the Department for Education's Innovation Programme.
 This pilot was set up to address a lack of confidence and knowledge from professionals in managing FGM, as well as addressing some of the community's anxieties about current policies.
 The aim of the conference is to improve relationships between the local and professional communities.

 Speakers are listed below with Leyla Hussein as chair-

 Fatuma Farah is a trained, qualified and UKCP registered psychotherapist who has worked for the National Health Service (NHS) in the UK.
 In Somalia, she worked for United Nations Development Programme (UNDP) and was attached to Puntland’s Mental Health Department.
 While Fatuma was working for Kids Company she was the children’s charity FGM consultant.
 She is now doing her PhD at the University of East London and her post-graduate research is on FGM.Fatuma works part-time for the FGM charity Forward as the support lead.

 Janet Fyle is a Registered Practising Midwife, a Registered Nurse and the Professional Policy Advisor at the Royal College of Midwives.
 She is a fellow of the Royal Society for Public Health and was awarded an MBE in June 2015 by HM Queen Elizabeth for her work on ending FGM.

 Sulieman Mohamed Hashi is a community mediator.
 He works throughout East London.
 He is a member of Men Speak Out- a project by FORWARD UK which was created to involve men in fighting against FGM.